 Chapter 1 - Penny's POV

-Rushing out of my office in downtown Chicago near Greentown, I'm hungry and need a quick bite.
-I snatch my wallet and phone from my purse before leaving.
-If I fail to leave right now, I never will until quitting time.
-I’ve done it too many times before to see the writing on the wall.
+The call disconnects as I rush out of my windowed space, overlooking downtown Chicago near Greentown.
+Hunger strikes, and I need a quick bite, anyway.
+With the snatch of my wallet and phone from my purse, I leave on break.
+Should I fail to flee this instant, I never will until quitting time.
+I have done it too many times before to see the writing on the wall.

-It’s been a bitch of a day already, and I’ve not stepped a high heel out my damn office since I arrived at eight o’clock this morning.
-Besides that, if that new guy, Harris, who happens to be my boss asks me another stupid-ass question over Microsoft Teams, I feel like I’ll explode!
-Damn, I require a break before I murder somebody.
+My day has been quite the bitch already.
+Not a cute high heel foot stepped out of my damn office since I arrived at eight o’clock this morning.
+Besides that, if that new guy, Harris, who happens to be my boss, asks me another stupid-ass question over Microsoft Teams, I’ll explode!
+Damn, I require a break before I murder somebody!

 “Hey, Penny girl,” greets Raymond Silverstone but prefers Ray, and so do I. There’s something in his voice that sounds off, which slows down my progress.

 “Hi, stranger!”
-I can’t help my excitement despite the fact that I know something’s up with my old friend.
+I can’t help my excitement despite knowing something’s up with my old friend.
 Being so close, I know these things innately no matter how long it’s been since we’ve talked.
 I’m having a hard time remembering how long.
 It’s been a hot minute since last I’ve heard his sweet voice, for sure.

-He replies in a sheepish tone, “Yeah, I guess I deserve that.”
+He replies in a sheepish tone, “Yeah, uh, I guess I deserve that.”

 “Thought for sure you’ve been ghosting me?”
-I inquire more than curious as to what prompts this call today and not a quick text at the very least.
+I inquire more than curious about what prompts this call today and not a quick text at the very least.

 “Awww, man, quit it already, will ya.”
-He pushes out a breath and says rather reluctantly, “I’m sorry, okay?”
+He pushes out a breath and says rather reluctantly, “I’m sorry; honest to God?”

 A second or two go by without me saying anything.
 Ray breaks the silence first.
 “Please?”